-Valued Ecosystem Components (VECs) of interest in this area may include but are not limited to the following:
+VECs of interest in this project area must include but are not limited to the following:

-- atmosphere (i.e. air quality); - migratory birds, raptors etc. along the road right-of-way (ROW); - fish and fish habitat in watercourses along the ROW, including spawning, rearing, feeding and migratory habitat; - surface water quality along the ROW and receiving waters downstream (down slope) of the ROW; - groundwater and surface water resources that are or may be used for drinking water; - amphibian and reptile populations along the ROW; - wetlands:

-- plant or animal species that meet one or more of the following criteria: are identified under the Species at Risk Act (SARA), are recognized as being at risk by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), are listed in the Provincial Wild Species At Risk Regulation; are listed as extremely rare (S1) or rare (S2) in the provincial Saskatchewan Conservation Data Centre (SKCDC); - geological resources, soils, and landscape features encountered along the ROW; - vegetation; - wildlife and wildlife habitat; - First Nations reserve lands and lands considered for Treaty Land Entitlement; - traditional lifestyles in the area, including hunting, trapping and traditional plant gathering activities: - country foods harvested as food or for medicinal or ceremonial purposes; - archaeological sites along the ROW and associated work spaces; - commercial and recreational fisheries on Wollaston Lake and nearby waterbodies; - mineral claims potentially affected by the project; - outfitters, sport fishing camps, and other recreational uses affected by the project; - human health and safety; - navigation; and - other VECs of interest identified in the Draft Athabasca Land Use Plan: Stage 1 (Athabasca Interim Advisory Panel 2006)
+- atmosphere and climate (e.g. air quality); - migratory birds, raptors etc. along the road right-of-way (ROW); - fish and fish habitat in watercourses along the ROW, including spawning, rearing, feeding, and migratory habitat; - surface water quality along the ROW and receiving waters downstream (down slope) of the ROW; - groundwater and surface water resources that are or may be used for drinking water; - amphibian and reptile populations along the ROW; - wetlands; - all species that are listed in the Provincial Wild Species At Risk Regulation or that are listed as extremely rare (S1) or rare (S2) in the provincial Saskatchewan Conservation Data Centre (SKCDC); - all SARA and Committee on the Status of Endangered Wildlife in Canada (COSEWIC) listed species (preparation of the list, and design of necessary surveys, may be done in consultation with EC); - geological resources, soils, and landscape features encountered along the ROW; - vegetation; - wildlife and wildlife habitat: - First Nations reserve lands and lands considered for Treaty Land Entitlement; - traditional lifestyles in the area, including hunting, trapping, and traditional plant gathering activities; - country foods harvested as food or for medicinal or ceremonial purposes; - archaeological sites along the ROW and associated work spaces; - commercial trapping affected by the project; - commercial and recreational fisheries on nearby waterbodies; - mineral claims potentially affected by the project; - outfitters, sport fishing camps, and other recreational uses affected by the project; - human health and safety; - noise and vibration; and - navigation.